qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

    :guilabel:`Draw text buffer` and choosing ``3`` as buffer size.
 #.
 Click :guilabel:`Apply`.
 Check if the result looks good, and finally click
    :guilabel:`OK`.
+#.
+Select :menuselection:`View --> Decorations --> Scale Bar`, and in the
+   dialog that opens, check |checkbox| :guilabel:`Enable Scale Bar` and press :guilabel:`Apply` (you can customize some options of the dialog if you want).
+#.
+Likewise, from the decorations menu, add more items (north arrow, copyright...)
+   to the map canvas
+#.
+Click :menuselection:`Project --> Import/Export -->` |saveMapAsImage|
+   :menuselection:`Export Map to Image...` and press :guilabel:`Save` in the opened dialog.
+Select a file location, a format and confirm by pressing :guilabel:`Save` again.
+#.
+Use :menuselection:`Project -->` |fileSave| :menuselection:`Save...` to
+   store your changes as a :file:`.qgz` project file.

-You can see how easy it is to visualize raster and vector layers in QGIS.
+That's it!
+You can see how easy it is to visualize raster and vector layers in QGIS, configure them and generate your map in an image format you can use in other softwares.
 Let's move on to learn more about the available functionality, features and settings, and how to use them.

 .. index:: Projects
 .. _sec_projects: